Tips for Landlords: How to Rent Property in Chicago Without Getting Sued

 This is the heart of every eviction I win and every pro se case I watch die.
 Match the notice to the problem: a 5-day notice for nonpayment (735 ILCS 5/9-209), a 10-day notice for lease violations (735 ILCS 5/9-210), and a 30-day notice to end a month-to-month tenancy (735 ILCS 5/9-207).
 In Chicago, the Fair Notice rules stretch termination and non-renewal notice to 60 days after six months of tenancy and 120 days after three years.

 Then serve it correctly: hand it to the tenant, hand it to a household member age 13 or older, or send it certified mail with a return receipt actually signed by the tenant.
 Posting on the door only counts when nobody is in actual possession.
 In 150-plus cases I have never lost on notice, and the reason is boring: I treat a one-page notice like a pleading, because legally, it is one.
-Tape it to the door and you can reset your own case by 60 days.
+Tape it to the door and the notice is bad, which means you start over from a fresh notice: 5 days on a 9-209 rent demand, 30 on a 9-207(b) month-to-month, 60 on a 9-205 year-to-year, and up to 120 in Chicago, plus re-service and re-filing on top.

 5. Habitability: Repair Requests Are Legal Documents